WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.6.1 - TBD =
+* Updated: Make "Show In Rest" setting default to true taxonomies for sake of easier Gutenberg integration in the future.
+1.6.0 had just post types doing this.

 = 1.6.0 - 2018-10-22 =
 * Added: Support for `meta_box_cb` parameter for `register_taxonomy` and taxonomies.
 * Added: Dynamically warn about existing slugs.